-When the freed slave Olaudah Equiano was describing his West African community of Essaka, he called his people a “nation of dancers, musicians, and poets”.
+When the emancipated Olaudah Equiano was describing his West African community of Essaka, he called his people a “nation of dancers, musicians, and poets”.

 He also speaks about storytelling as an integral part of his roots.
 What started as oral lore has evolved into short stories.

 February is not only a month to celebrate love but also Black History in America.

 As our little way of honoring the contributions and sacrifices of African Americans this Black History Month, we collected 20 brilliant short stories by African American authors.

 These literary gems provide insight into the lives, struggles, progress, and aspirations of a people who fought to live and continue fighting to do so.
 Let’s get to it!

 “A short story is a love affair, a novel is a marriage”, said Author Lorrie Moore.
 We have 20 options at your disposal.
 Take your pick of what affairs you would love to have.

 This is a remarkable story about a time when men ruled both in society and the home.
 Women were merely seen as creatures with a strong “affectional nature” and “deep capacity for loving”.